On the half-century anniversary of the earliest known recorded version of Tim Buckley’s beautifully bewitching ballad, this is a Song To The Siren.

 “I always felt there was a prophecy of death in that song,” says Sinéad O’Connor, who first heard the song just after her mother had died.
 Keeping on that route, 66 was the chart position This Mortal Coil’s Liz Fraser sung version reached in the UK in October 1983, giving Buckley with his first ever chart entry in Britain.

 No.1 at the time?
-The immovable Culture Club.
+Some immovable heavyweight fluff by Culture Club.
 Tim Buckley’s son Jeff wrote to Fraser when he heard the Coil’s cover and, a couple of years before he drowned, aged 30, in 1997, they had a relationship.

 That’s karma, chameleon.

-BONUS: *With more than a little bit of nous or just complete incomprehension of the lyrics, grizzled old ham Pat Boone, America’s answer to Cliff Richard, beat Buckley to release the first studio version of Song To The Siren on his 1969 album Departure, prefacing his version with “Yo ho ho and a bottle of rum!” like a drunken thespian, He almost killed it, and not in a rockin’ good way.
+BONUS BEATS: *With more than a little bit of nous or just complete incomprehension of the lyrics, grizzled old ham Pat Boone, America’s answer to Cliff Richard, beat Buckley to release the first studio version of Song To The Siren on his 1969 album Departure, prefacing his version with “Yo ho ho and a bottle of rum!” like a drunken thespian he almost killed it, and not in a rockin’ good way.